 What are the bandwidth numbers using the HMC?

-Bandwidth numbers can be viewed here.
+Bandwidth numbers can be viewed in the HMC Controller User Guide.
 However, the controller itself is designed so it doesn’t have to throttle any of the speeds at any point.
 Therefore, anything that you see from the performance model of the chip is going to be available to you through our controller.
-We are not going to introduce any extra bottlenecks.

 What clock speed is the controller running at?